 The ancient roots of the Haddint family name are in the Anglo-Saxon culture.
 The name Haddint comes from when the family lived in the village of Haddon which was in a number of places including Derbyshire, Dorset, Northampton and Roxburgh in Scotland.
 There is also a place called Hadden Hill in the county of Stafford.
 This place-name was originally derived from two Old English words Haeth, which means a heath, and dun which literally means a hill.
 Therefore the original bearers of the surname Haddint resided near or on a heather-covered hill.

 Early Origins of the Haddint family

 Important Dates for the Haddint family

 This web page shows only a small excerpt of our Haddint research.
-Another 127 words (9 lines of text) covering the years 1159, 1556, 1515, 1572, 1680, 1762 and are included under the topic Early Haddint History in all our PDF Extended History products and printed products wherever possible.
+Another 64 words (5 lines of text) covering the years 1159, 1556, 1515, 1572, 1680, 1762 and are included under the topic Early Haddint History in all our PDF Extended History products and printed products wherever possible.

 Haddint Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Haddint has appeared include Haddon, Hadden, Haddan, Haddin and others.

 Early Notables of the Haddint family (pre 1700)

-1556), an English reforming divine and his brother, Walter Haddon LL.D.
-(1515-1572), an English civil lawyer, much involved in church and university affairs under Edward...
 Another 34 words (2 lines of text) are included under the topic Early Haddint Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Haddint family to Ireland

 Some of the Haddint family moved to Ireland, but this topic is not covered in this excerpt.

-Another 87 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 50 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Haddint family

 At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
 Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Haddint arrived in North America very early: James Hadden in Maryland in 1697 and later moved to Virginia; John Haddin arrived in Philadelphia in 1848; John and Margaret Haddon settled in Salem Massachusetts in 1630.